 The Soft Food Hall of Fame

-- Mashed Everything: Potatoes, cauliflower, or even sweet potatoes.
+- Mashed Everything: Mashed potatoes, cauliflower, or even sweet potatoes.
 Add some butter or cheese for flavor.

 - Yogurt and Smoothies: Cold foods are your best friend during the first 48 hours because the cold helps numb the soreness.